-A growing Medical Devices Division is currently looking for an Electronics Engineer to help with the development of new Cancer Instrumentation devices, based in South Cambridge.
+A growing Medical Devices Division is currently seeking an Electronics Engineer to contribute to the development of new Cancer Instrumentation devices, based in South Cambridge.

-You’ll be working on a wide range of electronics design, including but not limited to power electronics, digital/analogue electronics, RF and other complex fields like thermal, motion control and electro-mechanical or electro-medical devices.
-We don’t expect you to have worked on all of these, but as many as possible with advantageous.
+You will work on a wide range of electronics design tasks, including, but not limited to, power electronics, digital/analogue electronics, RF, and other complex fields such as thermal, motion control, and electro-mechanical or electro-medical devices.
+While it is not expected that you have experience in all these areas, having expertise in as many as possible would be advantageous.

-Specifically, you’ll need experience working within Medical Devices to ISO 13485 or EN 60601 standards.
-You’ll be working on Cancer Instrumentation devices that are being used to increase the survival rates of cancer patients.
-Although, experience on other Medical Devices will be considered or Scientific Instrumentation.
+Specifically, you will need experience working within the Medical Devices sector adhering to ISO 13485 or EN 60601 standards.
+You will focus on Cancer Instrumentation devices designed to improve the survival rates of cancer patients.
+However, experience in other Medical Devices or Scientific Instrumentation will also be considered.

-The company have state of the art labs and workshops, specifically designed to you can be successful in your work.
-They also have a gym on site, local running and bike tracks for your health needs and wellness programs also to help you if needed.
+The company boasts state-of-the-art labs and workshops specially designed to support your success.
+They also provide on-site gym facilities, nearby running and cycling tracks for your fitness needs, and wellness programs to assist you as needed.

-It is expected that you would hold a degree within electronics or another subject that has led you into an electronics engineer role within the Medical Devices sector.
+It is expected that you hold a degree in electronics or a related field that has prepared you for an electronics engineer role within the Medical Devices sector.

-For more information, please feel free to call Andrew Welsh, Director of Medical Devices recruitment and Scientific recruitment specialists Newton Colmore Consulting, on +44 121 268 2240 or make an application and one of our team at Newton Colmore Consulting will contact you.
+For further information, please do not hesitate to call Andrew Welsh, Director of Medical Devices Recruitment and Scientific Recruitment Specialist at Newton Colmore Consulting, on +44 121 268 2240, or submit an application, and a member of our Newton Colmore Consulting team will contact you.